 We will not confirm the existence of a whistleblower when making our enquiries, unless we are legally obliged to do so.

 Your concern(s)

-1. Please state name(s) of the individual(s) you are reporting

-2. What is your relationship to the individual(s) (e.g. colleague, line manager, etc)?
+- Please state name(s) of the individual(s) you are reporting Click or tap here to enter text. - 2.
+What is your relationship to the individual(s) (e.g. colleague, line manager, etc)?